junwatu/extract-image-table-gpt4-vision/blog/image-table-gpt4-vision.md

 }
 ```

-GPT4 Vision will processes image data based on the prompt.
+GPT4 Vision model will processes the image based on the prompt and will return the result for further processing.

 For our project, we can design a prompt to only recognize the tabular data from the uploaded image.
 For example, we can use this prompt to extract tabular data from the image: